Pope Alexander I of Alexandria

 Alexander I of Alexandria (Koine Greek: Ἀλέξανδρος, Aléxandros) was the 19th Patriarch of Alexandria.

 During his patriarchate, he dealt with a number of issues facing the Church in that day.
 These included the dating of Easter, the actions of Meletius of Lycopolis, and the issue of greatest substance, Arianism.
 He was the leader of the opposition to Arianism at the First Council of Nicaea.
-He also mentored his successor, Athanasius of Alexandria, who would become one of the Church Fathers.
-He is regarded as a Pope by the Coptic Orthodox Church but not by the Catholic Church.
+He also mentored his successor, Athanasius of Alexandria, who would become an important Church Father and advocate of the Nicene position against the Arians.
+He is venerated as a saint in the Catholic and Orthodox Churches.

 Biography

 Comparatively little is known about Alexander's early years.
 During his time as a priest, he experienced the bloody persecutions of Christians by Emperors Galerius and Maximinus Daia.

 Alexander became patriarch on the passing of Achillas of Alexandria, whose own remarkably short reign was thought by some to have been brought about by his breaking the command of his own predecessor, Peter of Alexandria, to never readmit Arius into communion.

 Alexander himself faced three primary challenges during his patriarch term.
 The first of these was a schismatic sect, led by Erescentius, which disputed the timing of Easter.
 Alexander found himself put in the position of writing a special treatise on the controversy, in which he cited earlier statements regarding the matter by Dionysius of Alexandria.
 Alexander's own efforts, while they did serve to quiet the dispute, were not enough to quiet the controversy themselves, although the First Council of Nicaea, held during his tenure, did resolve the matter.